 The role of a milestone badge in the badge system is determined by the issuer.
-It can be the final step in a pathway, it can express an access to a “higher level” or it can be a compilation or a summary badge.
+It can be the final step in a pathway, it can express access to a “higher level”, or it can be a compilation or a summary badge.

 Please note that required badges in the pathway can be issued in any order.
-This makes it possible for earners to progress in their own pace.
+This makes it possible for earners to progress at their own pace.

 NB!
 It’s also possible to issue a milestone badge as a single badge even if the badges associated with the milestone badge have not been accomplished by the badge earner.